alukosdev/ccsp/review/standards.md

----
-icon: alert
----

 !!!warning
-This page is currently under revision.
+You've landed upon a new page being designed specifically for the latest exam objectives.
+This page is currently under design review and will be updated routinely.
 !!!

-# Standards
+# Standards*

 Name | Description | Category { class="compact" }
 :--- | :--- | :---